 Natural disaster resources for West Virginia

-- Get the NOAA Weather App installed on your phone.
-This will help you receive weather-related news and alerts directly to your phone.
-The best part is that it’s free of charge and this service is truly priceless!
+- Get the National Weather Service app installed on your phone.
+The NOAA Weather Radio will send you weather-related news, alerts, and disaster declarations directly to your phone.
+The best part is that it’s free.
+This service is truly priceless!

-- First and foremost, you should become better prepared for a disaster that occurs in your town.
+- First and foremost, you should become prepared for an unexpected disaster that occurs in your town.
 I know disaster preparedness can become overwhelming, so I’ve put together easy-to-follow guides to give you a kick start.
-Find the guides to each disaster type right here.

-- If you have an organization or resources that could be given to the public for assistance during a natural disaster, check out West Virginia VOAD— this stands for Voluntary Organizations Active in Disaster.
-This is an organized group of people that work together to properly allocate resources to those in need following a disaster.
+- If you have a local organization or resources that could be given to the public for assistance during a natural disaster, check out West Virginia VOAD— this stands for Voluntary Organization Active in Disaster.

-- Finally, the West Virginia Division of Homeland Security and Emergency Management has some resources you may find useful to help you during the process of recovery.
+- Finally, the West Virginia Division of Homeland Security and Emergency Management has some resources West Virginians may find useful to help them during the recovery phase.